 I choose the prioritization that is best for me…for right now.
 This will change.

 But will I ever choose to fold and put away laundry while my kids sit in front of the tv for hours or play together so long they start to get sick of each other and fight?
-(Granted they “help” with the laundry.)
+(Granted they “help” with the laundry now.)

 No, I won’t.

-My mother is one of those moms that was always busy and always cleaning.
-If she wasn’t suffering from Rheumatoid Arthritis now she would probably still be mopping her kitchen three times a day.
+My mother is one of those moms that was always busy and always cleaning something.
+If she wasn’t suffering from Rheumatoid Arthritis now she would probably still be mopping her kitchen floors three times a day.
 (How sad is it that her home is still much cleaner than mine when she can sometimes barely move around?)

 But when I think of my childhood with my mom, her constant cleaning and folding of laundry aren’t what brings the smile to my face.